Mazda CX-9: Facelift (2010)

-For the model of 2010, the Mazda CX-9 received a minor facelift and consisting of a new front fascia.
+For the model of 2010, the Mazda CX-9 received a minor facelift and consisting of a new front fascia and new tail lights.

 Three zone climate control and a Bluetooth hands free interface were now standard features.

 Facelift (2013)

 For the model year of 2013, the CX-9 received a refresh that included a new grille, new bumper, new headlights, new tail lights, and restyled front vents to align it with Mazda's "Kodo Design" philosophy.